Car Registration in PennsylvaniaPage Overview

 Need to replace your registration, plates, or stickers?
 You'll have to pay a fee to do so.

-After you've collected the necessary paperwork, you'll need to visit a Driver and Vehicle Service Center location to complete the registration process.
+After you've collected the necessary paperwork, you'll need to visit a Driver and Vehicle Services office location to complete the registration process.

 If a standard plate suits your taste, you'll receive your plate on the spot in most circumstances.
-If you want to personalize the plate, though, it will cost an extra $20 fee, and you'll receive the plates in the mail in 8-10 weeks.
+If you want to personalize the plate, though, it will cost an extra $76, and you'll receive the plates in the mail within 10 weeks.

 After you receive your stickers, be sure to follow the provided instructions to place them in the proper spot.